 For example, when an internet connection needs to be extended to neighbouring workspaces or dwellings on the same property, Lightwire’s On-Farm Extension uses point-to-point (P2P) radio links to extend the connection to the other facilities.
 This solution is proving very cost-effective for farms and orchards.

 Another example of a bespoke connection with fixed wireless considers when coverage (or line of sight) to a broadband tower is obstructed by trees or a hill.
 In this case, Lightwire’s Coverage Extension can provide a connection using P2P radio links via an intermediary point that does have a line of sight to a broadband tower.
 The intermediary point extending the connection can be a neighbouring property or even a solar-powered site.

-To check if you’re in coverage for Lightwire rural internet, use our handy Check Your Coverage tool or give our rural connection specialists a call on 0800 12 13 14.
+To check if you’re in coverage for Lightwire rural internet, use our handy coverage checker tool below or give our rural connection specialists a call on 0800 12 13 14.